May we introduce ourselves?

 Steve cut his business teeth in pre-web bookselling, but with a science education behind him, the lure of the digital proved too much.
-Always a bit of an early adopter, he's been working in the web services industry since 1994, in search engine optimisation since 2001, and is now, in 2014, bringing you a data science perspective on adding value to your website.
+Always a bit of an early adopter, he's been working in the web services industry since 1994, in search engine optimisation since 2001, and is now, since 2014, bringing you a data science perspective on adding value to your organisation.

 Founder, Head of Data Science

 Liam's our mad scientist, in a really good way.
 He worked in web development, web usability and web accessibility for ten years before diving head first into search strategy in 2006 with Steve.
 He's also actively involved in search science research, and is a specialist in text mining, data visualisation and semantics.
 It's probably his fault we've started Taxonomics.